Beattyville, Kentucky: Education

 There is also a Board of Education and Central Office Complex building.
-The schools have consistently ranked in the top half of all the schools in the state.

 The Lee County Board of Education has announced plans to close Beattyville Elementary and transfer the students to Southside Elementary.
 To accommodate the influx of students, an expansion of the facilities at Southside will be required.
 The decision was not popular with residents of the community The Board of Education exhausted its bonding capacity to fund the addition to Southside, so it proposed a tax increase in 2013 to fund other repairs at other facilities.
 Residents of the county signed a petition to place the tax increase on the ballot.
 The school board decided to delay the implementation of the tax until 2014 so as not to have to pay approximately $20,000 to fund a special election.
 The school board passed the tax in 2014 and again, a petition was filed placing the matter on the ballot for the fall 2014 general election.
 The proposed tax increase was defeated by a large margin at the polls.

 Two private schools serve the area as well: Beattyville Christian Academy and Grace Baptist Academy.